rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 Midtrans API allow maximum size of **16kb** per request (**\~16000 total characters**).
 Please strive to keep it under this limit to avoid request failure.

 Tips: You can try to limit the number of `item_details` from your request, or atleast group it into fewer (or 1 generic) `item_details`.

+### Card Token ID Expiry Time

+For regular card transaction, card's `token_id` (for non-recurring, non-one-click, non-two-click token) and also the 3ds `redirect_url` lifetime is **10 minutes**.

+Because it is designed to be 1 time card token for 1 transaction, to ensure security.
+Please make sure you complete the card transaction within that time limit to avoid token expired.